- Get link

 Tel.
 No.: (078) 304-0635

 Teaño Alcala Milk Candy (since 1930).
 One of our must-haves is the Alcala milk candy.
-We never anticipate the shops around the city closes early, we were in search for pasalubong at around 6PM.
-Some locals are even clueless where to pin point pasalubong shops/centers, our only shortcomings is that we were not able to visit the nearest public market during the day, it was included in our list of priorities.
-Still we managed to acquire an Alcala milk candy by Robero at P100 [$2] per 3 packs.
-We knew this brand was at some soft a knock off but we have no choice but give them a try.
-We were told that the Teaño Alcala was the original maker, since it became popular in Alcala town, several versions came out with matching cloned carabao-inspired logo.
+We never anticipated the shops around the city closing early; we were in search of pasalubong at around 6PM.
+Some locals are even clueless where to pinpoint pasalubong shops/centers, our only shortcomings is that we were not able to visit the nearest public market during the day, it was included in our list of priorities.
+Still, we managed to acquire an Alcala milk candy by Robero at P100 [$2] per 3-packs.
+We knew this brand was at some soft knock-off but we had no choice but to give them a try.
+We were told that the Teaño Alcala was the original maker; since it became popular in Alcala town, several versions came out with matching cloned carabao-inspired logos.
 Alcala town I think is a few hours more from Tuguegarao.
 We came to know the story of Alcala pastillas through a family friend, whose grandparents - the purveyors of carabao milk candies.
 When we got home from Tuguegarao, our neighbor from Alcala, Cagayan gave me a pack of this:

 78 Baculod, Alcala, Cagayan 3507